This documentation is not an introduction to networks but there are certain networking concepts that need to be addressed.

-IPv6 concepts are introduced later in this chapter under IPv6.
+IPv6 concepts are introduced later in IPv6.
 For clarity, traditional IP addresses are referred to as IPv4 addresses.
 Except where otherwise noted, most functions will work with either IPv4 or IPv6 addresses.
 The general term IP address refers to either IPv4 or IPv6.

 Brief introduction to OSI Model Layers¶